GabeScott/standard-works-vault/General Conference/1999 October - Prophets and Spiritual Mole Crickets.md

 Let us not follow the pattern I showed in dealing with my Florida mole crickets.
 Let us never ignore the warnings.
 Let us never be smug in our independence.
 Let us always be listening and learning in humility and faith, anxious to repent should it be necessary.

 This is the kingdom of God upon the earth.
 You and I are disciples of the Lord Jesus Christ.
 He is the Son of God.
 He lives.
 He directs this work.
-President Hinckley is His Prophet, and with him are 14 others who hold the Apostolic keys.
-They are watchmen on the tower, messengers of the warning voice, Prophets, Seers, and Revelators.
+President Hinckley is His Prophet, and with him are 14 others who hold the apostolic keys.
+They are watchmen on the tower, messengers of the warning voice, prophets, seers, and revelators.

-“Choose you this day whom ye will serve; ... but as for me and my house, we will serve the Lord” (Josh.
-24:15).
+“Choose you this day whom ye will serve; … but as for me and my house, we will serve the Lord” ([[Joshua 24.15|Josh.
+24:15]]).

-“And the people said unto Joshua, The Lord our God will we serve, and his voice will we obey” (Josh.
-24:24).
+“And the people said unto Joshua, The Lord our God will we serve, and his voice will we obey” ([[Joshua 24.24|Josh.
+24:24]]).

 That these words may be written in our hearts is my prayer, in the name of Jesus Christ, amen.